 I had a great experience on this trip.
 The climbs were challenging without being brutal (which for me is important to avoid injuries early in the season).
 We had some rain, but generally it was warm and usually brief.
 The traffic required attention on portions of the rides, but we had many nice stretches of beautiful scenery on quiet mountain roads.
 The food, coffee and water were all excellent.
 This trip changed my opinion of Colombia as I felt it was a very safe and interesting place to visit.
 The idea of traveling to a new country (and continent) was very appealing.
 Combine that with my love of challenging cycling and the incredible Thomson support made for an outstanding adventure.

-Medellin is our destination for our Colombian cycling week.
-Only 5 hours from New York and sharing the same time-zone, Medellin is the perfect destination to escape and enjoy a week of top-class cycling.
+Medellin is the perfect destination to escape and enjoy a week of top-class training.
 Our hotel for the week is the luxury Hotel Movich, situated at an altitude of 2200m and very close to Medellin’s International airport.

-During the week you’ll be riding at elevations of between 2000m and 3000m and you’ll be following in the tire tracks of the many top professionals that live and train in Medellin.
+During the course of the week you’ll be riding at elevations of between 2000m and 3000m and you’ll be following in the tire tracks of the many top professionals that live and train in Medellin.
 Fernando Gaviria (4-time stage winner at the 2017 Giro d’Italia), Rigoberto Uran (2nd overall in the 2017 Tour de France) and Team Sky’s top climbers, Sebastian & Sergio Henao, all hail from Medellin and prepare for the Grand Tours on the very same routes that we’ll be riding all week.
-Our staff will be joined by Mauricio Ardila, a local ex-pro who won the Tour of Britain back in 2004 and will be one of your ride leaders and local expert for the week.
+Our staff will be joined by Mauricio Ardila, a retired professional rider who rode for Davitamon-Lotto Tour and Rabobank, and won the 2004 Tour of Britain.
+He will be one of your ride leaders and your local expert for the week.